chaoss/community/chaoss-groups/working-groups.md

 * [**Evolution**](https://github.com/chaoss/wg-evolution): This working group was focused on refining the metrics that inform evolution and to work with open source software implementations.
 Future evolution metrics will be defined in the Common WG.

 * [**Value**](https://github.com/chaoss/wg-value): This working group was focused on developing metrics that describe value of open source engagement for individuals and organizations.
 Discussions about value are currently happening in the OSPO WG.

+* [**Risk**](https://github.com/chaoss/wg-risk): This working group was focused on compliance and risk metrics in Open Source Software.
+Future evolution metrics will be defined in the Common WG.

 ## 2. Context Working Groups